Sky is the Limit: Travel Tips from a Frequent Flyer

 "We’re moving away from frequent flyer and guest programs to frequent spenders.
 These programs are incredibly lucrative for credit card companies, so we will see more partnerships and integration between airline and hotel programs and credit cards."

-More and more people are smartening up and realizing that these programs offer huge value.
+BK: More and more people are smartening up and realizing that these programs offer huge value.
 Credit card companies are taking note and offering more products than ever.
-We’ve seen some airlines, hotels and credit cards devalue their programs – meaning it takes more miles to get the same awards.
-This isn’t the end of the world, because earning miles through non-travel like credit card sign-ups is as lucrative as ever.
+We’ve seen some airlines, hotels and credit cards devalue their programs — meaning it takes more miles to get the same rewards.
+This isn’t the end of the world, because earning miles through non-travel methods, like credit card sign-ups, is as lucrative as ever.
 As long as you’re earning more miles than they’re inflating, you’re still ahead of the game.

 What do you think the next big trend is within the industry?